 On May 7, 2021, South Coast AQMD's Governing Board adopted Rule 2305 - Warehouse Indirect Source Rule - Warehouse Actions and Investments to Reduce Emissions (WAIRE) Program, and Rule 316 - Fees for Rule 2305.
 Rules 2305 and 316 are new rules that will reduce regional and local emissions of nitrogen oxides (NOx) and particulate matter (PM), including diesel PM.
 These emission reductions will reduce public health impacts for communities located near warehouses from mobile sources that are associated with warehouse activities.
 Also, the emission reductions will help the region attain federal and state ambient air quality standards.
 Rule 2305 applies to owners and operators of warehouses greater than or equal to 100,000 square feet.
 Under Rule 2305, operators are subject to an annual WAIRE Points Compliance Obligation that is calculated based on the annual number of truck trips to the warehouse.
 WAIRE Points can be earned by implementing actions in a prescribed menu in Rule 2305, implementing a site-specific custom plan, or paying a mitigation fee.
 Warehouse owners are only required to submit limited information reports, but they can opt in to earn Points on behalf of their tenants if they so choose because certain actions to reduce emissions may be better achieved at the warehouse development phase, for instance the installation of solar and charging infrastructure.
 Rule 316 is a companion fee rule for Rule 2305 to allow South Coast AQMD to recover costs associated with Rule 2305 compliance activities.
-Since the Proposed Project consists of development of 1,640,130 square feet of warehouse uses, the Proposed Project's warehouse owners and operators will be required to comply with Rule 2305 once the warehouse is occupied.
-Therefore, South Coast AQMD staff recommends that the Lead Agency review South Coast AOMD Rule 2305 to determine the potential WAIRE Points Compliance Obligation for future operators and explore whether additional project requirements and CEQA mitigation measures can be identified and implemented at the Proposed Project that may help future warehouse operators meet their compliance obligation 15.
-South Coast AQMD staff is available to answer questions concerning Rule 2305 implementation and compliance by phone or email at (909) 396-3140 or waire-program@aqmd.gov.
+Since the Proposed Project consists of the development of three warehouses totaling 2,112,112 square feet, the Proposed Project's warehouse owners and operators will be required to comply with Rule 2305 once the warehouses are occupied.
+Therefore, South Coast AQMD staff recommends that the Lead Agency review South Coast AOMD Rule 2305 to determine the potential WAIRE Points Compliance Obligation for future operators and explore whether additional project requirements and CEQA mitigation measures can be identified and implemented at the Proposed Project that may help future warehouse operators meet their compliance obligation15.
+South Coast AQMD staff is available to answer questions concerning Rule 2305 implementation and compliance by phone or email at (909) 396-3140 or waireprogram@aqmd.gov.
+For implementation guidance documents and compliance and reporting tools, please visit South Coast AQMD's WAIRE Program webpage16.